 Since the success of the secret expedition, we have all kinds of rumors in camp.
 One is that our Brigade will be sent to the relief of Gen. Sherman, in South Carolina….

 On 21 November, the 47th Pennsylvanians participated in a morning divisional headquarters review, followed by brigade and division drills all afternoon.
 According to historian Schmidt, “each man was supplied with ten blank cartridges.”
-Afterward, General Smith and Brigadier-General John Milton Brannan informed regimental leaders “that the 47th was the best regiment in the whole division.”
+Afterward, Brigadier-Generals Smith and Brannan informed regimental leaders “that the 47th was the best regiment in the whole division.”

 As a reward for their outstanding performance, Brannan directed his staff to ensure that new Springfield rifles were obtained and distributed to every member of the 47th Pennsylvania Volunteers.

 As fall turned to winter that first year of the Civil War, several officers were able to secure approved furloughs, enabling them to return home to Pennsylvania for brief visits with loved ones and to perform tasks on behalf of their fellow soldiers.
 One such man was Regimental Quartermaster James Van Dyke, a former sheriff of the Borough of Sunbury.

 While at home, he arranged for the procurement and shipment south to the 47th Pennsylvania of “various articles of comfort, for the inner as well as the outer man.”
 Upon his return to camp, he carried an even bigger surprise—a sizable supply of sauerkraut—the equivalent of “comfort food” for the German and German-American members of the regiment.